-Lyn’s investigations since 2003 into Australia’s live export trade have provided the Australian public, livestock producers and politicians an insight into the brutal treatment of Australian animals sent overseas for slaughter.
-Evidence gathered over 11 years in 15 countries has resulted in significant industry reform.
+Lyn’s investigations since 2003 into Australia’s live export trade have provided the Australian public, livestock producers and politicians an insight into the treatment of Australian animals sent overseas for slaughter.
+Evidence gathered over 20 years across 16 countries has resulted in significant industry reform.
 Under Lyn’s guidance, Animals Australia investigators continue to provide the only independent oversight of the live trade in importing countries.

 As the Director of campaigns, Lyn has spearheaded strategic public awareness initiatives to shine a spotlight on the treatment of animals raised for food in factory farms in Australia, with increased consumer awareness driving major changes in the retail sector.

 “Lyn is a driven and passionate champion for animal and human welfare with a unique strategic mind that recognises what’s needed to inspire social change,” said Animals Australia Executive Director, Glenys Oogjes.